themoonisacheese/2bored2wait/README.md

 # Known issues
 - Starting the queue will revoke your Minecraft token. this means that you will not be able to join normal Minecraft servers until you restart the game
-- If you connect after the queue is finnished or reconnect the proxy will send cached chunk data.
-Otherwise you would fly in a emtpy world.
-Other data however like entities are not chached and will not displayed correctly.
-You can move out of render distance and come back to fix this issue.
+- If you connect after the queue is finished or reconnect the proxy will send cached chunk data.
+Otherwise you would fly in an empty world.
+Other data such as  entities and your player inventory are not chached and will not displayed correctly.
+You can move out of render distance (i find going through a nether portal works best)  and come back to fix this issue.
 Sometimes the client renders a cached chunk with a blank texture.
-- 2b2t sometimes bugs out and removes you from the queue without telling you.
-In this case, your queue position will no longer move.
-Reconnect to fix this.